Skip to main content

 • Iodine: 150mcg (100%)

-In comparison, Ritual’s multivitamins are also vegan, but they lack zinc and calcium — and the amounts of the above nutrients in Ritual are also a bit lower.
+Competitor Ritual’s multivitamins are also vegan, but they lack zinc and calcium, and the amounts of the above nutrients are also a bit lower.
 While Ritual’s doses could be plenty for someone not adhering to a plant-based diet, it may not be enough for those who do.

 To learn more about HUM Nutrition, you can check out our in-depth review of the company.